rwilson504/Blogger/power-automate-desktop-download-image-example/power-automate-desktop-download-image-example.md

-After watching the RPA (Robotic Process Automation) demo from Steve Winward [Real-Life Use case using AI Builder Form Processing with Power Automate Desktop](https://www.youtube.com/watch?v=r6f0m1Bn878) I have been looking for ways to utilize Power Automate Desktop Flows in order to make my life a little easier.
-Yesterday like every day I started clicking through all the emails that I receive from my kids schools.
+After watching the RPA (Robotic Process Automation) demo from Steve Winward [Real-Life Use case using AI Builder Form Processing with Power Automate Desktop](https://www.youtube.com/watch?v=r6f0m1Bn878) I have been looking for ways to utilize [Power Automate Desktop Flows](https://flow.microsoft.com/en-us/desktop) in order to make my life a little easier.
+Yesterday like every day I started clicking through the emails that I receive from my kids schools.
 I open each email, download the image, then move the image to a network drive on my computer.
 This takes me a few minutes every day but my kids are worth it :) This scenario was a perfect one for me to automate using Desktop Flows since they can access the network drive on my desktop.

 The basic flow of the solution will be as follows:
-- A Power Automate Cloud Flow will be set up to run whenever a new email comes into my gmail account with a specific tag.
+- A Power Automate Cloud Flow will be triggered to run whenever a new email comes into my Gmail account with a specific tag.
 - The Cloud Flow will gather up all the information needed to run the Desktop Flow
 - The Cloud Flow call the Desktop Flow by connecting through an On-Premise Data Gateway that is installed on my desktop.
 - The Desktop Flow will download the image and save it to my network drive.